Chapter 9

 9.4 Roadmap for This Part

-This part of the book is not just about learning strategies — it’s about building the skills and mindset to test them critically and responsibly.
+This part of the book isn’t just about discovering which strategies perform well.
+It’s about building the skills to test ideas rigorously, avoid common pitfalls, and approach the market with clarity and confidence.